ps1854/Multi-threaded-File-transfer-using-Socket-Programming-Python/README.md

         cmd = data[0]

 ```
-The server serves according to the client rewuierments.
+The server serves according to the client requirements.

 ### Client Program